 Post-construction stormwater runoff controls are necessary to maintain or restore stable hydrology in receiving waters by limiting surface runoff rates and volumes and reducing pollutant loadings from sites that undergo new development or significant redevelopment.
-Under Michigan’s MS4 stormwater permit, post-construction stormwater runoff from new and redevelopment projects that disturb one acre or more, must meet the criteria as identified in the WMU Stormwater Control Policy within Attachment B.
+Under Michigan’s MS4 stormwater permit, post-construction stormwater runoff from new and redevelopment projects that disturb one acre or more must meet the criteria as identified in the WMU Stormwater Control Policy within Attachment B.

 Stormwater Design Standards

-The WMU Stormwater Control Policy sets forth the University's stormwater design standards associated with new and redevelopment projects that disturb one or more acre of land.
+The WMU Stormwater Control Policy sets forth the University's stormwater design standards associated with new and redevelopment projects that disturb one or more acres of land.
 These design standards also include projects less than one acre that are part of a larger common plan of development that encompasses one acre or more or where significant runoff is expected.
 WMU stormwater guidelines are enforced by the University within each Professional Service (A/E) contract for new and redevelopment projects on campus.
 No new outfalls or discharges to Arcadia Creek will be installed.
 Post-construction runoff rate and volume of discharge will not exceed the pre-development rate and volume for all storms up to the two-year, 24-hour storm.
-Furthermore, these design guidelines require designer review and direct adherence with MDEQ standards (for both water quality and quantity) to ensure WMU maintains full compliance.
-Each item enumerated within the stormwater Design Guidelines, along with the stormwater checklist, are used during the WMU plan review process.
+Furthermore, these design guidelines require a designer to review and direct adherence with MDEQ standards (for both water quality and quantity) to ensure WMU maintains full compliance.
+Each item enumerated within the stormwater Design Guidelines, along with the stormwater checklist, is used during the WMU plan review process.
 These Design Guidelines also apply to water quantity projects (i.e., flood control).

 Each Professional Service (A/E) contract for new development or redevelopment must comply with these WMU design standards.
 The site plan review is based on the initial guidelines for the BMP and approved contractor.
 All new BMPs will be installed in areas absent soil and groundwater contamination.
-Currently there are no areas of soil and/or groundwater contamination on WMU campus.
-Areas of high potential for significant pollutant loading such as gas stations, vehicle maintenance, or other significant material locations will be avoided or items removed before BMPs installed.
+Currently, there are no areas of soil and/or groundwater contamination on the WMU campus.
+Areas of high potential for significant pollutant loading such as gas stations, vehicle maintenance, or other significant material locations will be avoided or items removed before BMPs are installed.
 (Response to 4-18-18 email, J. Hohm).
 The need for site-specific BMPs will be determined during the review process (Response to 4-18-18 email, J. Hohm).

 Operation and Maintenance

-New and redevelopment projects on WMU campus are required to have a written inspection and maintenance plan for each BMP installed.
+New and redevelopment projects on the WMU campus are required to have a written inspection and maintenance plan for each BMP installed.
 WMU provides routine maintenance, and maintenance schedules are developed and implemented to ensure pollution removal effectiveness at design performance and to ensure that the controls are maintained in a condition to reduce to the maximum extent practicable, the contribution of pollutants to the Surface Waters of the State.
 These maintenance activities apply for the life of practice for each BMP on campus, or until such time that the BMP is replaced or upgraded with no change in performance outcomes.
 WMU owns and operates each BMP on campus and is obligated to maintain them as part of their SWMP.
 Therefore, BMP maintenance agreements are not applicable.

 Pollution Prevention and Good Housekeeping Program

-NPDES stormwater requirements stress the importance of developing proper pollution prevention procedures and maintaining good housekeeping practices for municipal property.
+NPDES stormwater requirements stress the importance of developing proper pollution prevention procedures and maintaining good housekeeping practices for the municipal property.

 Municipal operations cover a wide variety of activities and land uses that are potential sources of stormwater pollutants.
 These include but are not limited to roadways; parking lots; transportation and equipment garages; fueling areas; warehouses; stockpiles of salt and other raw materials; open ditches and storm sewers; and turf and landscape management for municipal properties.

-WMU’s separate stormwater drainage system consists of separate storm sewer pipes, manholes, inlets, catch basins, bioretention areas and other green infrastructure facilities, and proprietary devices for treating stormwater runoff.
-Web-based University utility maps are available which identify catch basins, storm drains and structural controls.
+WMU’s separate stormwater drainage system consists of separate storm sewer pipes, manholes, inlets, catch basins, bioretention areas, and other green infrastructure facilities, and proprietary devices for treating stormwater runoff.
+Web-based University utility maps are available which identify catch basins, storm drains, and structural controls.
 These records are located at the WMU Physical Plant and are maintained on a continuous, real-time schedule by WMU Facilities Management.
 Furthermore, EHS will provide written notification to Facilities Management when changes are necessary.
 Structural stormwater controls are serviced by WMU Landscape Services.

 As part of the campus-wide good housekeeping activities, WMU Public Safety and WMU Landscape Services contracts street sweeping on an annual basis (i.e., not prioritized).
 These annual efforts occur either in spring, summer or fall and also include parking lots, bridges, and parking ramps/structures.
 WMU landscaping crews daily inspect and clean road and parking lots as needed.
 This is accomplished by sweeping, blowing, and/or shoveling debris from impervious surfaces to minimize sediment loading to surface waters during runoff events.
 (Response to 4-18-18 email, J. Hohm).
 The practice of keeping roads and parking lots clean is a high priority for landscaping due to the visual aspect of keeping our campus clean.
 Reduced pollutant runoff is a benefit of this practice.
 Street sweeping equipment is operated in accordance with manufacturers operating instructions to maximize effectiveness for water quality protection.
 These practices remove several tons of sediment annually.
-Seasonal leaves are typically mulched or composted onsite.
+Seasonal leaves are typically mulched or composted on site.
 Collected materials from street sweeping activities are properly manifested and disposed of by the licensed sweeping contractor.

 Snow and ice removal on campus is another responsibility of WMU Landscape Services.
 A delicate balance of maintaining safe conditions while reducing the use of deicing products is prioritized each winter season.
-The overall salt usage has been reduced by 28% since 2009 with the use of beet juice for prewetting.
+The overall salt usage has been reduced by 28% since 2009 with the use of beet juice for pre-wetting.
 Landscape Services also picks up trash on paved surfaces 5-days per week, all year long except on heavy snow days.

 University vehicle washing activities are conducted in a contained garage area with an oil/water separator connected to the sanitary sewer collection system or at local commercial carwashes.
 These and other WMU good housekeeping efforts are evaluated annually by EHS and reported to MDEQ within the MS4 Permit Annual Report.

 WMU Landscape Services employees are trained in vegetative land management.
-A significant number of employees have achieved certification in the Michigan Turf Grass Environmental Stewardship Program and are certified pest control applicators, master gardeners and arborists.
+A significant number of employees have achieved certification in the Michigan Turf Grass Environmental Stewardship Program and are certified pest control applicators, master gardeners, and arborists.
 WMU has purchased and applied only non-phosphorus fertilizers since 2004.
 Vegetated stormwater BMPs utilize native Michigan vegetation and buffer zones.

 Other important WMU pollution prevention and good housekeeping efforts on campus are summarized as follows: